Full list of all Covid-19 vaccination sites in Cambridgeshire - and all you need to know about the vaccines

 - Clay Farm Centre (CAM Medical PCN) - vaccinating patients at Lensfield Medical Practice, Newnham Walk Surgery, Trumpington Street Medical Practice

-- Over and Milton Community Centres (Cambs North Villages PCN) - vaccinating patients at Cottenham Surgery, Firs House Surgery, Maple Surgery (Bar Hill), Milton Surgery, Over Surgery, Swavesey Surgery, Waterbeach Surgery, Willingham Medical Practice
+- Over Surgery and Milton Community Centre (Cambs North Villages PCN) - vaccinating patients at Cottenham Surgery, Firs House Surgery, Maple Surgery (Bar Hill), Milton Surgery, Over Surgery, Swavesey Surgery, Waterbeach Surgery, Willingham Medical Practice

 - East Barnwell (Cambridge City PCN) - vaccinating patients at East Barnwell Health Centre, Bottisham Medical Practice, Nuffield Road Medical Centre, Arbury Road Surgery, York Street Medical Practice, Cambridge Access Surgery